vjarai/jarai.patterns.csharp/NullObject/_ReadMe/_ReadMe.md

 # Null Object

-The Null Object pattern allows an Method to be a empty operation.
+The Null Object pattern allows a Method of a subclass to be a empty operation.

-Frequency of use: medium-low
+Frequency of use: medium